nbcx/flag/README.md

 ## Installation

-pflag is available using the standard `go get` command.
+flag is available using the standard `go get` command.

 Install by running: